 Introduction

-If you have ever wondered about how many diamonds are in a standard deck of cards, where they come from, how they are used in games, and what cultural meaning they hold, then you are in the right place.
+If you have ever wondered how many diamonds are in a standard deck of cards, where they come from, how they are used in games, and what cultural meaning they hold, then you are in the right place.
 Here’s everything you need to know about the diamond card.

 What is a diamond card?